The Women's Art Activation System is an artist collective, designing processes and hosting events to support and facilitate

 WAAS develop systems for the activation of women’s art in many different settings.

-The BFTVOA will be seeking to travel to New York to ensure validated Art is being presented at Frieze 2020.
+The BFTVOA will be seeking to travel to London in October to ensure validated Art is being presented at Frieze 2020.

 Sharon Bennett is a socially engaged artist.
 Working collaboratively with community groups, artists or family and friends she blurs the boundaries between the traditional positions of artist, artwork and audience.
 Bennett was recently Artist in Residence at Aspex Gallery, Portsmouth, is co-founder of Croshare and a founding member of The Women’s Art Activation System (WAAS). www.sharonbennett.net www.croshare.org